Limb plethysmography is a test that compares blood pressure in the legs and arms.

 Considerations

 This test is not as accurate as an arteriography.
 Plethysmography may be done for very ill people who cannot travel to the arteriography lab.
-This test can be used to screen for vascular disease or to follow up earlier abnormal tests.
+This test can be used to check for vascular disease or to follow up earlier abnormal tests.

 The test is noninvasive, and it does not use x-rays or injection of dye.
 It is also less expensive than an angiogram.